 It’s now careers with an ‘s’

-Everyone chooses a career for different reasons, whether they truly did what they loved, or followed in their parents footsteps, or whatever that reason may be.
+Everyone chooses a career for different reasons, whether they truly did what they loved, or followed in their parents’ footsteps, or whatever that reason may be.
 But I think the job game today has changed quite a bit.
 It’s become much more fragmented.
 People today, aren’t just doing one thing, they’re juggling multiple, often completely different, jobs.
 Many of my friends have already switched careers multiple times, after being laid off, etc. Unlike our parents before us, who worked the same job for 20-30 years, it’s a rarity nowadays.
-The office and the traditional career paths are disappearing.
+The office and traditional career paths are disappearing.
 And although some may disagree with me, I think today’s kids are growing up in a much tougher job environment.

 Just looking at all creative services, I’ve seen huge changes.
-I remember when I first started my university program the profs would gloat about how much money there was to be made and a what a great industry to be.
+I remember when I first started my university program the profs would gloat about how much money there was to be made and what a great industry to be.
 And it was all true.
 But already in our final year, just before heading out to the job market, every week they brought in owners of design firms and top designers in the field as guest lecturers.
-I remember one day, when they opened it up for questions, one person asked the CEO of a pretty large and well-known design firm what they paid for a junior and without a blink, he responded “about $20,000”.
+I remember one day when they opened it up for questions, one person asked the CEO of a pretty large and well-known design firm what they paid for a junior and without a blink, he responded “about $20,000”.
 Everyone’s jaws just about hit the floor.
 To begin with, we were the second most expensive program on campus, next to I think having a law degree. $6500 a year was not cheap.
 But as I found out that sort of pay wasn’t really the norm (yet) and many places were still paying pretty well.
 But a lot of that has changed.

 Everyone’s a starving artist

 Fast forward 10 years to today.
 You can hop on iTunes and purchase a song, a book, or an app for 99 cents.
 Cheap stock photos, videos, website templates can be found pretty easily and pretty much anywhere.
 And if you look hard enough for all of these, there’s plenty of good free resources as well.
-Our big national newspapers that are now introducing online pay walls today, have less journalists and columnists for their articles than they did yesterday and are being replaced with more and more bloggers and freelance writers.
+Our big national newspapers that are now introducing online paywalls today, have fewer journalists and columnists for their articles than they did yesterday and are being replaced with more and more bloggers and freelance writers.
 I can go on and on.

 It used to be “you got what you paid for”.
 But all that has quickly changed too.
 I’m seeing brilliant designers and developers and writers here and abroad that are competing for a buck!
 True, anyone can be a blogger now, or an app developer or the next YouTube sensation, but how many actually make it?
 And how do you compete for a buck?
 As crazy as it sounds, we’re pricing ourselves out of work!
 And it’s not just in creative services, just take a look at any job site today and a lot of the opportunities have switched from permanent to freelance or contract position.
 Now don’t get me wrong.
 That’s not to say there’s still not and won’t be a lot of opportunities still out there.
-It’s not all bad, if you know how to adapt.
+It’s not all bad if you know how to adapt.

 Now is your opportunity